bqi343/cp-notebook/Resources/Questions.md

 clist.by & workflowy & google calendar

+> Which site to practice on ?
+I want to concentrate only on one ...
+Which is better way of practice, doing questions topic wise ?
+Or sorting all the questions in ascending order and try to complete as many as possible ?

+I don’t know, try all of them and see what works for you ...

+> Will it be a good idea to follow your profile on any of this site and do all the questions you have done ?

+I usually just do all the questions above a certain difficulty level :|

 ## Topics

 > i think whenever i am learning some new topic i m not able to solve good questions on that topic so thats what holding me back.